BSY govt likely to rename Indira Canteen to Kempegowda Canteen

 Karnataka Bypoll 2019: JDS announces ten candidates; Cong, BJP can't neglect us, says HDK

-This canteens serves food in civic wards of districts and taluka places of the state.
-Some reports suggested that the B S Yediyurappa government has agreed to give 25 % of the cost of the running these canteens.
+This canteen serves food in civic wards of districts and taluka places of the state.
+Some reports suggested that the B S Yediyurappa government has agreed to give 25 per cent of the cost of the running these canteens.

 According to reports, it is said that after the Karnataka by-elections are over, the government may increase the aid by changing the name.